berardo/apex-propellant/README.md

 The intention is to make the analogy speak for itself.
 You have a trigger and you aim to get your rocket code flying around the space every time your trigger is ... triggered.

-That being said, as a real-world rocket, when your code takes off, it should not care about anything that was left off the ground.
+That being said, as a real-world rocket, when your code takes off, it should not care about anything that was left off on the ground.
 All the data that you need to decide what to do and where to go should be there with you.

 ### Show me the code!